juanmcloaiza/astroquery/docs/eso/eso_apex.rst

     >>> print(f"Project ID: {project_id}")
     Project ID: E-094.C-0935A-2014

+In this case, we know there is only **one** APEX proposal ID, but if there were multiple IDs, we would need to loop through them.

 .. tip::
     In the :meth:`~astroquery.eso.EsoClass.query_surveys` query, the ``"proposal_id"`` column refers to the **ESO programme ID**.
 In contrast, in an APEX-specific query using :meth:`~astroquery.eso.EsoClass.query_instrument`, the ``"prog_id"`` column also refers to the **ESO programme ID**, **not** the **APEX proposal ID**.
 The APEX proposal ID is instead found in the ``"project_id"`` column in the :meth:`~astroquery.eso.EsoClass.query_instrument` query—this is the value used to identify APEX Quick Look products.

 Query APEX Quick Look products
 ==============================

-As always, we can check the available columns to search in the query.
+We can check the available columns to search in the query.

 .. doctest-remote-data::